ffis/redisproxy/README.md

 _Redisproxy_ is based on different plugins, you may need to activate in order to obtain the desired behavior.
 The in-built plugins are:
 - _api_: Adds and `/api` endpoint that lists what _keys_ are available on redis server.
-Use with caution and always with an authentication/authorization service like _jwt_.
 - _compression_: Adds compression to all HTTP requests and responses.
+- _cors_: Enables CORS to HTTP requests.\*
 - _jwt_: Adds authentication verification via _Authorization_ header.
-It expects that starts with 'Bearer ' string.
-You may need to configure this plugin in order to work.
+It expects that starts with 'Bearer ' string.\*
 - _notify_: Sends a notification via http to an HTTP/s server that the request has been made.
 - _realtimeproxy_: Proxies messages from a redis channel to sockets connected via _socket.io_.
 - _redisproxy_: Exposes redis content as readonly using _GET_ method.
-- _static_: Exposes a file directory.
-You may need to configure this plugin in order to work.
+- _static_: Exposes a file directory.\*

+\*: You may need to configure this plugin in order to work.

+Note:
-Note some plugins like _static_ can be selected more than once.
+- some plugins like _static_ can be selected more than once.
+- some plugins should be used with caution and always with an authentication/authorization service like _jwt_.

 ## Check Redis is working